shines77/shadowsocks-go-hack/README.md

 # About shadowsocks-go-hack

-This version is a hack version fork from https://github.com/shadowsocks/shadowsocks-go, version 1.1.4.
+This is a hack version fork from https://github.com/shadowsocks/shadowsocks-go, version 1.1.4.

-Modified and hack by [shines77](https://github.com/shines77/shadowsocks-go).
+Modified and hack by [shines77](https://github.com/shines77/), Git repository is [https://github.com/shines77/shadowsocks-go](https://github.com/shines77/shadowsocks-go).

 # Improve or update